Team

 Student Research Assistant

-Angie is a junior studying Cognitive Brain Science and Biology at Tufts interested in psychology and neuroscience.
+Angie is a senior studying Cognitive Brain Science and Biology at Tufts interested in psychology and neuroscience.
 She’s excited to learn more about human-animal interactions and the benefits of pets on human wellbeing!
 In her free time, she likes to draw and helps with lighting in the student theatre groups on campus.
 She’s very excited about the cat cafe opening up soon and has fingers crossed that it’ll go well.

 PAW Lab Alumni